george-labs/george-backend-hiring/docs/assumptions.md

 - the fileName for reading the words by default will be placed under the resources

 ## Iteration 4
-- words is valid only if contains only letters
+- words are valid only if contains only letters
+- we will check the case sensitivity for unique rods for example: "HERE" and "here" are not the same